 Some of the first settlers of this family name were:

-Pinches Settlers in the United States in the 17th Century
+Pinches Settlers in United States in the 17th Century

-Pinches Settlers in the United States in the 19th Century
+Pinches Settlers in United States in the 19th Century

 The Pinches Family Crest was acquired from the Houseofnames.com archives.
 The Pinches Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 23 September 2010 at 15:38.